BVLC/caffe/CONTRIBUTING.md

 *Please do not post installation, build, usage, or modeling questions, or other requests for help to Issues.*
 Use the [caffe-users list](https://groups.google.com/forum/#!forum/caffe-users) instead.
 This helps developers maintain a clear, uncluttered, and efficient view of the state of Caffe.
+See the chapter [caffe-users](#caffe-users) below for guidance on posting to the users list.

 When reporting an issue, it's most helpful to provide the following information, where applicable:
 * What steps reproduce the problem?